-Head Trauma - Adult continued
+Head Trauma - Adult (cont.)

-- Endotracheal intubation if needed to maintain oxygenation or for therapeutic hyperventilation when indicated. - Ventilate to maintain an ETCO2 of 30-35mmHg only if signs of herniation are present (GCS<8 and either fixed/ dilated pupil (one or both) or posturing - If intubation required, consider administration of lidocaine 1 mg/kg IV (maximum dose 100mg) prior to intubation.
+- Endotracheal intubation if needed to maintain oxygenation or for therapeutic hyperventilation when indicated. - Ventilate to maintain an ETCO2 of 30-35 mmHg only if signs of herniation are present (GCS<8 and either fixed/ dilated pupil (one or both) or posturing - If intubation required, consider administration of lidocaine 1 mg/kg IV (maximum dose 100 mg) prior to intubation.